Depending on the time you have available and what you are in the mood for, the Waldhäuslalm boasts all kinds of beautiful hikes close by.

 The alpine trail "Durch die Höll" is somewhat more challenging.
 Alongside Riesach Waterfall, countless stairs and steps, then a 50-meters-long footbridge finally bring you to the shore of the idyllic Riesachsee.

-As an alternative, a different path takes you along a forestry road that is also suitable for prams.
+As an alternative, a different path takes you along a forestry road.

 A tour to the Klafferkessel is an absolute alpine highlight for experienced hikers.